Spring Garden Revival

 Cohasset Municipal Ordinances for Garden Installation Equipment Operation & Commercial Service Standards

-Garden installation in Cohasset is governed by municipal ordinances to ensure safety, quality, and environmental compliance.
-Equipment operation is restricted to 7:00 AM–6:00 PM weekdays and 9:00 AM–5:00 PM Saturdays; Sunday work is often restricted.
-All contractors must hold a valid business license and, if applying pesticides, a Massachusetts Department of Agricultural Resources (MDAR) Category 36 license.
+Garden installation in Cohasset is governed by municipal ordinances to ensure safety, environmental compliance, and community standards.
+Equipment operation is typically restricted to 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday work often limited.
+All commercial services must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 certification.
 Insurance requirements include a minimum $1 million general liability and $2 million aggregate.
-Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment (PPE).
-Environmental compliance prohibits dumping materials in the street and requires proper disposal of all waste, in accordance with MA Stormwater Standards and Clean Water Act guidelines.
+Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment.
+Proper disposal of materials and strict prohibition of street dumping are enforced by local authorities.